tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (although it may appear in ClientHello messages from clients which are offering prior versions of TLS).

 #### OID Filters

 The "oid_filters" extension allows servers to provide a set of OID/value pairs which it would like the client's certificate to match.
-This extension MUST only be sent in the CertificateRequest message.
+This extension, if provided by the server, MUST only be sent in the CertificateRequest message.

 %%% Server Parameters Messages